spatie/laravel-resource-links/README.md

 }
 ```

-We'll try to deduce the parameters for constructing the endpoint.
-But you can also manually set the parameters:
+You can also manually set the parameters for the action:

 ``` php
 class OtherResource extends JsonResource